-Intel’s Core i7 is tempting, but you probably only need a Core i5
+Yes — Core i7 is faster than Core i5.
+But what’s the real difference?

 Aside from the previously mentioned architectural differences between Core i5s and Core i7s, there are a few unique peculiarities you’ll find on the desktop versions of these processors.

 Desktop Core i5s, for instance, almost always have four cores, and this means they’re more robust and powerful than their mobile counterparts.
-But even though Core i5 quads typically come pretty close to Core i7 clock speeds, they don’t feature hyper-threading and usually have smaller cache sizes — meaning they don’t perform as well on repetitive tasks.
+But even though Core i5 quads typically come pretty close to Core i7 clock speeds, they don’t feature hyper-threading and usually have smaller cache sizes — meaning they don’t perform as well at repetitive tasks.

 Core i7 processors are a little different.
 Not only do they have larger cache sizes — meaning they’re better with repetitive tasks — but they typically have quicker clock speeds, and always feature hyper-threading.
 Another major difference is the number of cores available.
-On the desktop, Core i5s always have four cores, but Core i7s can have between four and ten cores.
+On the desktop, Core i5s have four or six cores depending on the generation, but Core i7s can have between four and ten cores.
 That means an eight core i7 can handle 16 threads at once with hyper-threading, and a ten-core i7 processor can handle 20 threads at once.

+That added performance does come at a cost though.
+As our guide to the best Intel CPUs points out, higher-end i7 Chips can be a lot more expensive.

 Core i5 vs Core i7 on laptops